Jean-Paul Richard: Research

 Richard has conducted research on observing corrections predicted by Einstein's theory of General Relativity in the motion of artificial earth satellites but focused on the direct detection of gravitational waves predicted by the same theory.

 Between 1966 and 1997, Richard's research was supported by the National Science Foundation and NASA.

-Lunar Surface Gravimeter experiment
+Lunar surface gravimeter experiment

-Richard was involved in the lunar gravimeter experiment that was proposed by Joseph Weber to NASA in the early sixties to look for possible excitations of the Moon normal modes and resulting motion of its surface due to gravitational waves.
+Richard was involved in the Lunar Surface Gravimeter experiment that was proposed by Joseph Weber to NASA in the early sixties to look for possible excitations of the Moon normal modes and resulting motion of its surface due to gravitational waves.
 As a co-investigator, Richard worked for a solution to the problem of maintaining the temperature of the gravimeter within 3 milli-degree of the design 50-degree Celsius through changes in the moon environment temperature in excess of 100 degree Celsius.
 He proposed a design that was approved by the Arthur D Little research company.
 The Lunar Surface Gravimeter experiment flew on the Apollo 17 mission in 1972 and established an upper limit to gravitational waves in the frequency band 0.01 Hz to 1 Hz.